Anorexia nervosa: causes, symptoms and treatments

 Meet our anorexia specialists

-Children, teens, and adults at Schoen Clinic Newbridge or Schoen Clinic York receive comprehensive care from our specialised multidisciplinary team.
+Adults at Schoen Clinic York receive comprehensive anorexia treatment and care from our specialised multidisciplinary team.

 For outpatient appointments in London, visit our private clinic at Schoen Clinic Chelsea.
 Our dedicated specialists are ready to help.
 Learn more about our team or email us to book an appointment today.